Highgate Cemetery: History and setting

 Tombs near the Circle of Lebanon crypts at Highgate Cemetery West, London.

-The cemetery in its original form – the northwestern wooded area – opened in 1839, as part of a plan to provide seven large, modern cemeteries, now known as the "Magnificent Seven", around the outside of central London.
+The cemetery in its original form – the northwestern wooded area – opened in 1839 by the London Cemetery Company, as part of a plan to provide seven large, modern cemeteries, now known as the "Magnificent Seven", around the outside of central London.
 The inner-city cemeteries, mostly the graveyards attached to individual churches, had long been unable to cope with the number of burials and were seen as a hazard to health and an undignified way to treat the dead.
 The initial design was by architect and entrepreneur Stephen Geary.
+The London Cemetery Company was incorporated by the London Cemetery Company Act 1836 (6 & 7 Will.
+4. c. cxxxvi).

 On 20 May 1839, Highgate (West) Cemetery was dedicated to St James by the Right Reverend Charles James Blomfield, Lord Bishop of London.
 15 acres were consecrated for the use of the Church of England, and two acres were set aside for dissenters.
 Rights of burial were sold either for a limited period or in perpetuity.
 The first burial was Elizabeth Jackson of Little Windmill Street, Soho, on 26 May.

 Highgate, like the others of the Magnificent Seven, soon became a fashionable place for burials and was much admired and visited.
 The Victorian attitude to death and its presentation led to the creation of a wealth of Gothic tombs and buildings.
 It occupies a spectacular south-facing hillside site slightly downhill from the top of Highgate hill, next to Waterlow Park.
 In 1854 a further 19 acres (8 ha) to the south east of the original area, across Swain's Lane, were bought to form the eastern extension; this opened in 1860.
 Both sides of the cemetery are still used today for burials.

 The cemetery's grounds are full of trees, shrubbery and wildflowers, most of which have been planted and grown without human influence.
 The grounds are a haven for birds and small mammals, such as foxes.
+The London Cemetery Company became bankrupt in 1960, and was absorbed by the United Cemetery Company.
 The cemetery is now owned and maintained by a charitable trust, the Friends of Highgate Cemetery Trust, which was set up in 1975 and acquired the freehold of both East and West sides by 1981.
 In 1984 it published Highgate Cemetery: Victorian Valhalla by John Gay.
+The trust was given updated powers to manage the cemetery and extinguish rights of burial by the Highgate Cemetery Act 2022 (c. i).